CWZ123HHS/BRG_ISEA/README.md

 	* Steps taken to configure your cloud VM securely.
 	* Reflection on cloud infrastructure provisioning.

+2b-1 Cloud Web Server Deployment with Amazon EC2

+Before creating a new instance, set up the security group named 'ssh-and-web' and to enable both SSH and HTTP traffic.
+Select ‘Create Security Group’, name it 'ssh-and-web', the description will be ‘To allow SSH and HTTP traffic’, VPC leave it as default, then add the rule for inbound rules.
+Create 2 inbound rules, one for SSH and the other for HTTP, put `0.0.0.0` for the CIDR blocks.
+Then create it.

+When creating a new instance, it requires a name for it, selecting the image that will be used, Ubuntu 20.04, then name the Key Pair as ‘BRG27’, security group choose ‘ssh-and-web'.

+**Budget and Cost Monitoring in AWS**

+From the AWS console, I can go to Billing and Cost Management Home to set up a budget alert to alert when the charges have reached the limit set.
+Apart from setting up the budget alert, I can also see how much cost and usage from AWS console itself.

+**Lab 2b-1 reflection:**

+Compared to local virtualisation, cloud deployment uses pay-as-you-go, which means users only need to pay for the use of resource they have used, security measures are provided by the cloud providers.
+If instances are left running, the bill will increase for the resources used.

+**Lab 2b-2: Introduction to Bash Scripting & System Automation:**

+For this lab, I start by creating a script with `touch hello_world.sh`, then use `nano hello_world.sh` to update the script starting with `#!/bin/bash`, then with `echo “Hello, World!” `.
+Afterwards, change the permission of the script to make it executable for all the users so I can execute the script with `./hello_world.sh`.

+Now, I will use `touch` to create the script, then use nano to edit it.
+I will then input the required script commands into the file, then save it.
+Then change the permission of the script so anyone can execute it.

+For `if`, `elif`, `else` and `read`, I used the same file to edit with nano, then add in the updated script.
+Now, the user will be prompt to input a number and according to the number input by the user, different text will be displayed based on user input.

+Like the previous 2 exercises I start by creating the script with ` resource_monitor.sh`, then update codes that will help to retrieve CPU usage, Memory usage, and Disk usage. `free –h` will produce human readable output.
+Afterwards, I will set the permission to 777 then execute it.
+The log file created is saved at ‘/home/cweizhe’.

+**Lab 2b-2 reflection:**

+In Ubuntu, I have used `mkdir` to create a new directory, `cat` and `less` used to view the contents of a file.

+`chmod 777` is used to set the permission so the file can be read, write and executed by every user.

+The purpose of `#!/bin/bash` is to instruct the operating system on which interpreter should be used to execute the script.
+When there is an invalid input entered, the script will terminate when it starts to run.

+If I would monitor the network bandwidth in a Bash script, I include `netstat` in it.

 *Cost Analysis*
 	* Summary of TCO comparison across providers.
 	* Criteria considered (cost, flexibility, scalability).
 	* Your platform recommendation and why.

+**Lab 2a-1 Total Cost of Ownership (TCO) Analysis**

+TCO means Total Cost of Ownership, which consist of Acquisition cost like the physical hardware, software,

+For this process, we will usually research for 2 or more brands to research and analyse, the result after the we list down price of the things we must consider will be used for our decision making.

+For this scenario, I will be comparing two different brands of printers with an assumption that the printer will be used for 5 years, 750 pages to be printed per week, power on for 40 hours per week.

+We have to consider things like the type and price of the printer, what functions do the printers have, cost of the cartridges, maintenance fee, price of paper, price of cartridges, maintenance fee and etc.

 ===========================================================================================